hardikbindall/Blind-SQLi-Automation-Script/README.md

-#⚠️ For educational purposes only.
+⚠️For educational purposes only.
 Do not use on unauthorized systems.